Listen to this article:

 What Yoga Styles Are Best For Beginners?

-Now that you know which yoga styles are not suited to beginners, let’s discuss the gentler types of yoga you can do with zero experience.
+Now that you know which yoga styles to avoid as a complete beginner, let’s discuss the gentler types of yoga you can do with zero experience.

 Hatha yoga